NATIONAL CERVICAL SCREENING CAMPAIGN - MARCH 2019

 For more information, please click on the link below:-

-A new service is starting on the 2nd July 2018 for all patients in Stevenage called Extended Access.
+A new service started on the 2nd July 2018 for all patients in Stevenage called Extended Access.
 This service offers additional Doctor and Advanced Nurse Practitioner appointments outside of surgery hours - these are for routine appointments only and can be booked by calling the practice in the usual way.

 You will be asked if you are happy to give your 'Explicit Consent' to share your medical records when booking these appointments.
 Unfortunately if no consent is given - no appointment can be booked.